Israel Shreve: American Revolutionary War

 The following year Shreve took the 2nd New Jersey on the Sullivan Expedition.
 They left Easton, Pennsylvania, on June 18, 1779, arriving in Wyoming, Pennsylvania, five days later.
 They remained in Wyoming more than a month before loading 117 rowboats with 1,200 pack horses and 900 cattle.
 The regiment reached Wyalusing, Pennsylvania, on August 5 and Tioga Point on August 11.
 The next day General John Sullivan ordered his combined forces to Chemung, Pennsylvania, 10 mi west of Tioga Point, where they burned an Indian village and Israel's son, John, witnessed a skirmish with a retreating native tribe; a man standing next to him was killed by musket fire.
 Both Israel and John Shreve returned to an army fort at Tioga while Sullivan led his command farther west.

 In November 1779, Shreve led the 2nd New Jersey Regiment to the Continental Army's winter encampment at Morristown, New Jersey.
 On June 7, 1780, the British Army under Henry Clinton crossed from Staten Island to New Jersey.
 On June 23, they came west from Elizabeth, New Jersey, toward Chatham and Morristown, and met Americans at Springfield Township.
 The ensuing fight became known as the Battle of Springfield.
 Shreve's men waited at a bridge just west of the village of Springfield as Hessians under Lieutenant General Wilhelm, Baron von Knyphausen came from the east.
 As Shreve's men fired cannons, a musket ball crashed into a soldier standing next to John Shreve, and as he turned his companion over another musket ball hit John's calf.
 Israel Shreve's regiment was in danger of being surrounded, so General Nathanael Greene ordered him to retreat.

 On January 20, 1781, Shreve alerted Washington about revolt in the New Jersey Line of the Continental Army at Pompton, New Jersey, "It is with pain I inform your Excellency, that the troops at this place revolted this evening and marched towards Trenton.
-Their behaviour and demands are similar to those of the Pennsylvania line."
+Their behavior and demands are similar to those of the Pennsylvania line."
 Washington answered the same day requesting to suppress the Pompton Mutiny, which was accomplished by General Robert Howe.

 Shreve resigned his commission in the Continental Army in January 1781.
 Two years later, he joined other New Jersey officers in becoming a founding member of the Society of the Cincinnati in the State of New Jersey.